As the world becomes increasingly uncertain, Vale S.A. (VALE) offers stability - The Dwinnex

 Dividends & Splits

-VALE’s forward annual dividend rate is 2.92, up from 6.67 a year ago.
-Against a Trailing Annual Dividend Yield of 49.04%, it implies a Forward Annual Dividend Yield of 16.33%.
-The current Payout Ratio is 291.30% for VALE, which recently paid a dividend on Sep 08, 2022 with an ex-dividend date of Mar 08, 2022.
+With its trailing 12-month dividend rate of 6.67, VALE has a forward annual dividend rate of 2.92.
+Against a Trailing Annual Dividend Yield of 48.89%, it implies a Forward Annual Dividend Yield of 16.33%.
+The current Payout Ratio is 284.10% for VALE, which recently paid a dividend on Sep 08, 2022 with an ex-dividend date of Mar 08, 2022.
 Stock splits for the company last occurred on Sep 12, 2007 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-Current recommendations for the stock of the company come from 12 analysts.
+The firm’s stock currently is rated by 12 analysts.
 On average, analysts expect EPS of $0.81 for the current quarter, with a high estimate of $0.95 and a low estimate of $0.61, while EPS last year was $1.49.
 The consensus estimate for the next quarter is $0.83, with high estimates of $1.23 and low estimates of $0.51.

 Analysts are recommending an EPS of between $4.87 and $2.81 for the fiscal current year, implying an average EPS of $3.63.
 EPS for the following year is $2.95, with 20 analysts recommending between $4.29 and $1.75.